CDCgov/Rnssp-templates-docs/content/_index.en.md

 For more information about CDC's privacy policy, please visit [http://www.cdc.gov/other/privacy.html](https://www.cdc.gov/other/privacy.html).

 ## Contributing Standard Notice
-Anyone is encouraged to contribute to the repository by [forking](https://help.github.com/articles/fork-a-repo) and submitting a pull request.
+Everyone is encouraged to contribute to the repository by [forking](https://help.github.com/articles/fork-a-repo) and submitting a pull request.
 (If you are new to GitHub, you might start with a [basic tutorial](https://help.github.com/articles/set-up-git).)
 By contributing to this project, you grant a world-wide, royalty-free, perpetual, irrevocable,